 You will also have regular opportunities to interact with your professor and other students through Calvin’s online educational community.
 This kind of participation in online education will help you build vital skills that will later benefit you in the workplace.

 For Fall 2013: September 3 - December 17

 For Spring 2014: February 3 - May 22

 For Summer 2014: All summer courses begin on May 29

-Registration is currently unavailable; it will be made available again on 3/1/14 for the Summer 2014 Semester.
+Registration is currently available for the Summer 2014 semester.

 |Calvin College Online

 |Astronomy 110: Planets, Stars, and Galaxies -- Andrew Vanden Heuvel, Online Instructor

 (4 semester hours)

 A survey of the major astronomical objects, including planets, stars, and galaxies; a study of their characteristics and their organization into a dynamic, structured universe; an investigation of the processes now occurring in the universe and the methods used to study them; a presentation of the history and development of the universe.
 The course examines scientific perspectives on the natural world, various relationships between science and culture, the role of Christianity in the development of science, and relationships between Christianity and current scientific findings.